LangCorrect/server/README.md

 ### Installation

 1. Clone the repository

         git clone git@github.com:LangCorrect/server.git

 1. Enter the project directory and create a new virtual environment

         cd server
         python -m venv venv
         source venv/bin/activate

 1. Install the project dependencies for local development

         pip install -r requirements/local.txt

 1. Create the database (if you do not have postgresql already installed there are installation instructions further down the readme)

         psql
         CREATE DATABASE langcorrect;

 1. Run the migrations

         python manage.py migrate

 1. Install Redis

         sudo apt update && apt upgrade
         sudo apt install redis-server
         sudo service redis-server start

 1. Seed the database (view the next section)

 1. Load pre-commit

         pre-commit install

 1. Copy and paste the `.env.example`, rename it to `.env`, and configure it

 1. Start the server

         python manage.py runserver

 1. Start a celery worker (optional)

         celery -A config.celery_app worker --loglevel=info

 1. Forward strip events to the webhook endpoint (optional)

         stripe listen --forward-to localhost:8000/subscriptions/webhook/

+### Live Reloading (WIP)

+This project uses Gulp for the frontend pipeline.
+To utilize live reloading, you'll need Node.js (v18).

+Instructions

+1. Install the dependencies: `npm i`
+1. Start the development server: `npm run dev`
+1. Access the site via http://localhost:3000

 ### Seeding Your Database